Chartered Physiotherapist, Clinical Director, HCPC Registered

 I simply love being a Chartered Physiotherapist.

 I have always been someone who thinks outside the box and passionately believe in treating patients holistically.
 I particularly enjoy treating more challenging cases that make me use my whole toolbox of physio skills.
 I find nothing as rewarding as helping people make real life change.

-I was literally born into this practice, having grown up in the house that is now the clinic!
-My father, William, worked from the then clinic next door.
+I was literally born into this practice.
+My father, William, worked from the then clinic next door when we were based in Alexandra Road.
 My Grandfather, Albert, was also a physio and he worked for Peterborough United for 25 years and in his latter years worked from his home in Audley Gate, Peterborough.
 From my early years, I observed my father and grandfather working and most of all learnt how important the therapist-patient relationship is in establishing healing.
 I will always be grateful to them in showing me how important it is to listen.

 I qualified as a Chartered Physiotherapist in 1996 from the University of Birmingham with a First Class Honours Degree (having won the Research Prize for my year) and have worked in a variety of settings (both in and out of the NHS) before taking over the business from William Preston, my father, in 2000.

 I have recently been part of a working group of my professional body (the Chartered Society of Physiotherapy) developing a Backmyths campaign to help educate society around what we now know about back pain (see here for the campaign: http://www.csp.org.uk/your-health/healthy-living/public-information-leaflets/back-pain-myth-busters ).
 I have been active in disseminating these locally by meeting the public and organising a recent education evening with GPs and other physiotherapists to help improve understanding of how new scientific evidence is changing how we manage back pain more successfully.
 Contact me if you wish to know more!
 Promoting evidence based public health messages is a passion of mine!
 And so is walking the talk!